containers/ai-lab-recipes/recipes/natural_language_processing/rag/bootc/README.md

 ### Accessing the embedded workloads

-The chatbot can be accessed by visiting port `8150` of the running bootc system.
+The rag can be accessed by visiting port `8150` of the running bootc system.
 They will be running as systemd services from podman quadlet files placed at `/usr/share/containers/systemd/` on the bootc system.
 For more information about running containerized applications as systemd services with podman, refer to this [podman quadlet post](https://www.redhat.com/sysadmin/quadlet-podman) or, [podman documentation](https://podman.io/docs)